knotcity/http-requests-signer/README.md

 ```
 import http = require('http');

-// Make a request using node's http module, but you can also use other modules like axios
+// Make a request using node's HTTP module, but you can also use other modules like axios
 const req = http.request(...);

 // Fetch the private key from somewhere safe